is a great-great-great-great grandson of Prince Adolphus, Duke of Cambridge, 10th child and seventh son of King George III and Queen Charlotte.

 The Duke died on March 17, 1904, and with his death, his titles, Duke of Cambridge, Earl of Tipperary, and Baron Culloden became extinct.

-And now the dukedom has been recreated for Princess Mary Adelaide's great-great-great-grandson, Prince William.
-This seems the right to do, as Princess Mary Adelaide, Queen Victoria's first cousin, was known as the People's Princess.
+This allowed Queen Elizabeth II to create a new Cambridge dukedom for Princess Mary Adelaide's great-great-great-grandson, Prince William.
+This seems the right thing to do, as Princess Mary Adelaide, Queen Victoria's first cousin, was known as the People's Princess.

-If you enjoyed this article, perhaps you can buy me a latte
+If you enjoyed this article, consider buying me a latte.

 3 comments: